Link your Outlook, Hotmail, or Microsoft 365 account to SwarmMarshal

 Permissions · Mail + Calendar + Contacts

-browser will open Microsoft's sign-in page; approve the permissions (Mail, Calendar, Contacts,
+your browser will open Microsoft's sign-in page.
+Approve the delegated permissions and you'll be

 returned to SwarmMarshal with the account linked.